How to choose a sperm donor

 We have various packages available to help patients with planning their treatment costs, if you wish to find out more please view our price guide or give us a call.

 *Required additions: The cycle price can vary between clinics, to find your nearest clinic pricing click here.
 There are additional costs which cover medication, blood tests, sedation, donor sperm and HFEA fees that are not included in the price stated above.
-The ‘average’ total cost of a treatment cycle is £4,100 (this can vary based on individual patients requirements, an exact quote will be given at your consultation).
+The ‘average’ total cost of a treatment cycle is £5,046 (this can vary based on individual patients requirements, an exact quote will be given at your consultation).

 - 0% interest available over 12 months